 IGEM’s Large Business Forum (LBF) is focusing on Regulation 8 of the Gas Safety Installation & Use Regulations (GSIUR) for Gas Safety Week.
 This will be an ongoing campaign aimed at helping businesses that may in some way encounter and affect gas fittings, such as construction firms and housing repair/refurbish teams, to ensure they keep gas users safe.

 In short, Regulation 8 of the GSIUR states: “This regulation prohibits anyone from carrying out any alteration to premises in which a gas fitting or storage vessel is already installed which could compromise gas safety.
 The regulation also prohibits any work on a gas fitting or associated flue/ventilation system which would result in danger to any person.”

-This initiative is supported by IGEM, Heating & Hot Water Information Council (HHIC), Association of Plumbing & Heating Contractors (APHC), Gas Safe Register and Health & Safety Executive (HSE) and is designed to be an ongoing process.
+This initiative is supported by IGEM, Heating & Hot Water Industry Council (HHIC), Association of Plumbing & Heating Contractors (APHC), Gas Safe Register and Health & Safety Executive (HSE) and is designed to be an ongoing process.

 Alongside this, Gas Safe Register has produced a targeted factsheet for gas users who employ tradesmen to undertake work in their property with an aligned message.

 The LBF, in collaboration with wider industry, has produced two simple risk assessments that are free to download.

 - A risk assessment for project managers and non-gas workers who may not be gas competent.

 - A technical survey (risk assessment) for Gas Safe registered competent engineers.

 It is extremely important all surveys and risk assessments are recorded and held on file for retrieval.